astrzalka/findpeaks/README.md

 ## Installation

-You can install the released version of findpeaks from Github, but first other R packages have to be installed:
+You can install the released version of findpeaks from Github, but first other R packages should be installed:

-For running the app package Peaks in required.
+For running the app package Peaks is required.
 It can be installed on linux using:

 ``` r
 devtools::install_version('Peaks', version = '0.2', repos = "http://cran.us.r-project.org")
 ```

-Windows users need to first install
+Windows users first have to install
 [Rtools 4.0.0](https://cran.r-project.org/bin/windows/Rtools/), which is necessary for package compilation from source, and then install package Peaks as above.

-Package EBImage has to be installed from bioconductor:
+Package EBImage can be installed from bioconductor:

 ``` r